Shadow of the Beast (2016 video game): Development

-Shadow of the Beast was announced for PlayStation 4 during Gamescom.
+Shadow of the Beast was announced by Sony Interactive Entertainment for the PlayStation 4 during Gamescom.
 The first trailer was revealed, together with the announcement of Heavy Spectrum Entertainment Labs being the developer of the game.
 The first gameplay footage during E3 2015.
-The game released on 17 May 2016.
+The game was released on 17 May 2016.

 The game uses the Unreal Engine 4 as its underlying engine technology, and Audiokinetic Wwise for audio.

 Reception

+Shadow of the Beast received "mixed" reviews according to the review aggregation website Metacritic.
+IGN said: "Bloody, elegant combat and an otherworldly vibe make Shadow of the Beast a successful reboot of the Amiga classic."
+GameSpot, however, said, "For a remake, it's not a good sign that the best part about the modern Shadow of the Beast is revisiting the game that inspired it."
+In Japan, where the game was ported for release on May 19, 2016, Famitsu gave it a score of one eight, two sevens, and one eight for a total of 30 out of 40.

-Shadow of the Beast received "mixed or average reviews", according to review aggregator Metacritic.
-IGN awarded it a score of 7.6 out of 10, stating: "Bloody, elegant combat and an otherworldly vibe make Shadow of the Beast a successful reboot of the Amiga classic."
-Writing for Metro, David Jenkins described the game as taking the inspiration from the art and concept of the somewhat flawed original and marrying this with influences from modern action games, such as Castlevania: Lords of Shadow and Heavenly Sword, to create something greater than its own legacy.
-GameSpot awarded it a more negative review of 5 out of 10, stating that "For a remake, it's not a good sign that the best part about the modern Shadow of the Beast is revisiting the game that inspired it."
+Writing for Metro, David Jenkins gave the game eight out of ten and described it as taking the inspiration from the art and concept of the somewhat flawed original and marrying this with influences from modern action games, such as Castlevania: Lords of Shadow and Heavenly Sword, to create something greater than its own legacy.
+Jed Pressgrove of Slant Magazine gave it four stars out of five, saying that the game "surpasses its predecessor by articulating a horrific but heroic myth underneath the clothes of a traditional platformer and beat-'em-up."
+However, Sam Loveridge of Digital Spy gave it three stars out of five, saying, "Shadow of the Beast might not be exactly what true fans were expecting, especially with a few strange gameplay and narrative choices, but there's still something here for everyone.
+It's short, but it's only £11.99 and there's plenty of replayability here - not to mention it's two games for the price of one."